yl656/ECE4960/Labs/Lab4.md

 ### Open Loop Control

 Just for fun, I integrated the motor control code with the FFT code from [lab 1](Lab1.html).
 Four different frequencies are used for four different motions: 300Hz -> straight forward, 400Hz -> spin counterclockwise, 500Hz -> spin clockwise and 600Hz -> straight backward.
 Each frequency has an error margin of ±20Hz, partly because the resolution of FFT is set at about 11Hz.
-I used a tone generator on my phone to control the car to move in my kitchen.
+I used a tone generator on my phone to control the car to move around in my kitchen.

 <center><video controls width="800"><source src="/ECE4960/assets/videos/lab4/control.mp4"></video></center>